serenagrl/ansible-kubernetes/README.md

 A collection of Ansible playbooks and roles to provision a bare-metal Kubernetes cluster for on-premise Hyper-V, either for testing/learning purposes or SIT/Proof-of-Concept environments.
 These playbooks and add-ons were tailored to my working environment and were not intended to be an all-purpose "installer" for Kubernetes.
 Therefore, please feel free to customize them as you see fit.

 ## Quick Notes
+* Working knowledge of [Ansible](https://www.ansible.com/) is required to navigate around the playbooks.
 * Playbooks are tested on **Windows 11** and **Windows Server 2022** Hyper-V hosts.
 * Playbooks can provision VMs for **Ubuntu 22.04** or **Red Hat 9.3** Linux.
 * Playbooks default to setup a DNS server, 2 HAProxy load balancers and 3 control-plane VMs.